NehilDanis/nehildanis.github.io/_posts/2021-3-20-Iterative-Closest-Point/2021-3-20-Iterative-Closest-Point.md

 ### Cons of PCL
 So far PCL algorithm helped us to achieve the registration between two point sets after applying a rigid body transformation.
-However there are some cons of ICP algorithm:
+However, there are some cons of ICP algorithm:

 * Computationally expensive
 * Converges to local minima.
 * Doesn't work well with some specific transformations.
 Sadly not a good fit for non-homogeneous transformations.
 * Sensitive to outliers and noise.

 ### References
 * Besl, Paul J., and Neil D. McKay.
 "Method for registration of 3-D shapes."
 Sensor fusion IV: control paradigms and data structures.
 Vol. 1611.
 International Society for Optics and Photonics, 1992.